simbo1905/thinbus-php-srp-demo/README.md

 Please read the recommendations in the [main thinbus documentation](https://bitbucket.org/simon_massey/thinbus-srp-js) and take additional steps such as using HTTPS and encrypting the password verifier in the database which are not shown in this demo.

+*Note:* It is recommended that you install the PHP [Open SSL extention](http://php.net/manual/en/book.openssl.php) which the random number generator in `srand.php` prefers to use.
+If it cannot find that extension then it's second choice is the PHP [Mcrypt Extension](http://php.net/manual/en/book.mcrypt.php).
+If it cannot find that it else if it is running on Windows it uses its own random number generating approach.

 ## Troubleshooting

 If you are having problems first check that the demo code runs locally on your worksation using the exact same version of PHP as you run on your server: